 - Progressive: "Intelligent machines lead to progress, which is good."

 Supporting each viewpoint is a slew of possible reasons, and these are what you want to lay out clearly in your essay.
-You can, of course, choose any side of the argument, but one is usually easier to argue than the other (because it is opposite the other two perspectives).
+You can, of course, choose any side of the argument, but one is usually easier to argue than the other (because it is opposite the other two given perspectives, which gives you more opportunity to compare and contrast).

 For this prompt, it's easier to argue against intelligent machines than to argue for their efficiency or progress, so we'll look at potential support for the "conservative" argument, which is that "Intelligent machines lead to problems."